stat5361-2018f/comptools-yuh18023/READYuance.md

 system.time(parLapply(cluster, 1:10, function(i) Sys.sleep(i)))
 ```

-Installation and updating will always fix most bugs.
+The most inportant thing is that installation and updating will always fix most bugs.
 So I hope this will provide some help.
 And somethimes restarting Windows really works!